OIIAM/ID-Dev-Blog/README.md

 There is no intrinsic meaning in the div element by itself.
 It serves only as a container, and more specific semantic options are frequently available.

 Semantics relates to syntax

 Semantics is the meaning behing words, phrases.
-In this case, it iss HTML
+In this case, it is HTML

 Common elements in semantic include < nav >, < artle >, < section >, < table >. < form > and < aside >